-My name is Magnus Møller Ziegler, and I am a Danish academic and scholar working broadly within intellectual history, the history of philosophy, and the history of political thought.
+I am a Danish academic and researcher.
 I hold a B.A. in philosophy (University of Copenhagen, 2013) and an M.A. in the history of philosophy (UCPH, 2016).
-Currently, I am finishing my Ph.D. at Aarhus University (I expect to hand in my dissertion primo October 2020) while working as an Assistant Lecturer in the Department of Political Science, University of Copenhagen.
+Currently, I am finishing my Ph.D. at Aarhus University while also working as an Assistant Lecturer in the Department of Political Science, University of Copenhagen.

 ⤷ Read more about me here.